-10.1.
-The Self-build and Custom Housebuilding Act 2015 (as amended by the Housing and Planning Act 2016) provides a legal definition of self-build and custom housebuilding as:

-"The building or completion by individuals, associations of individuals, or persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals.
-But it does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person."

-- 10.2.
-National Planning Practice Guidance (NPPG) on self-build and custom housebuilding states: "Self-build and custom housebuilding covers a wide spectrum, from projects where individuals are involved in building or managing the construction of their home from beginning to end, to projects where individuals commission their home, making key design and layout decisions, but the home is built ready for occupation." - 10.3.
-The councils hold a joint register of people interested, and recognise that this type of housing can help to diversify the housing market.
-We will seek appropriate provision of self and custom-build homes on new developments, in line with national and local planning policy and evidence of need, and where possible will support community-led/co-housing type schemes as part of the self-build provision. - 10.4.
-Whilst the legal definition does not distinguish between self-build and custom-build, the councils take the view that: where individuals are involved in building or managing the construction of their home from beginning to end, this is considered as self-build; and that custom-build is where individuals commission their home, making key design and layout decisions.
+- 11.1 The Self-build and Custom Housebuilding Act 2015 (as amended by the Housing and Planning Act 2016) provides a legal definition of self-build and custom housebuilding as:"The building or completion by individuals, associations of individuals, or persons working with or for individuals or associations of individuals, of houses to be occupied as homes by those individuals.
+But it does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person." - 11.2 National Planning Practice Guidance (NPPG) on self-build and custom housebuilding states: "Self-build and custom housebuilding covers a wide spectrum, from projects where individuals are involved in building or managing the construction of their home from beginning to end, to projects where individuals commission their home, making key design and layout decisions, but the home is built ready for occupation." - 11.3 The councils hold a joint register of people interested and recognise that this type of housing can help to diversify the housing market.
+We will seek appropriate provision of self and custom-build homes on new developments, in line with national and local planning policy and evidence of need, and where possible will support community-led/co-housing type schemes as part of the self-build provision. - 11.4 Whilst the legal definition does not distinguish between self-build and custom-build, the councils take the view that: where individuals are involved in building or managing the construction of their home from beginning to end, this is considered as self-build; and that custom-build is where individuals commission their home, making key design and layout decisions. - 11.5 The NPPG says that "off-plan housing, homes purchased at the plan stage prior to construction and without input into the design and layout from the buyer, are not considered to meet the definition of self-build and custom housing".
+The councils therefore take the view that having a choice over kitchen/bathroom fittings does not in itself constitute custom-build, and that individuals must have wider input in terms of the layout and design of the property.

-- 10.5.
-The NPPG says that "off-plan housing, homes purchased at the plan stage prior to construction and without input into the design and layout from the buyer, are not considered to meet the definition of self-build and custom housing".
-The councils therefore take the view that having a choice over kitchen/bathroom fittings does not in itself constitute custom-build, and that individuals must have wider input in terms of the layout and design of the property. - 10.6.
-In developments or phases of developments which comprise high density multi-storey flats and apartments, it is expected that self and custombuild homes which come forward will be provided as custom finish units in the form of flats and apartments built to a shell finish where occupiers determine the final layout and internal finish.
-This could include the location of internal walls, doors and fittings. - 10.7.
-Self-build and custom-build housing are generally classified as market housing.
-They will only be considered as affordable housing where they can also demonstrate that they meet the affordable housing criteria set out in the NPPF and will meet the needs of those priced out of the housing market, and will remain as affordable housing in perpetuity.
+- 11.6 In developments or phases of developments which comprise high density multistorey flats and apartments, it is expected that any self and custom-build homes which come forward under para 11.3 above will be provided as custom finish units in the form of flats and apartments built to a shell finish where occupiers determine the final layout and internal finish.
+This could include the location of internal walls, doors and fittings. - 11.7 Self-build and custom-build housing are generally classified as market housing.
+They will only be considered as affordable housing where they can also demonstrate that they meet the affordable housing criteria set out in the NPPF and will meet the needs of those priced out of the housing market, and will remain as affordable housing in perpetuity. - 11.8 Where schemes are brought forward for 100% affordable housing, the councils will not seek any custom/self build homes on that development.

-11. Houses in Multiple Occupation (HMOs)
+12. Houses in Multiple Occupation (HMOs)